This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The family-friendly Meelup Bay is another picturesque beach totally worth a visit.

-Our kids happily played in the sand here and enjoyed a swim in the calm waters whilst I kicked back on the grass and read a book.
+Our kids happily played in the sand here and enjoyed a swim in the calm waters whilst I kicked back on the shaded grassed area and read a book.

-There’s also kayaks for hire here which seemed a popular activity for those looking to get out more on the water in the ideal conditions.
+There are also kayaks for hire here which seemed a popular activity for those looking to get out more on the clear water in ideal conditions.

 7. Eagle Bay

-Eagle Bay in yet another expansive beach, and then the coastal drive from here to Meelup is short but one of the most picturesque in the country!
+Eagle Bay is yet another expansive beach, and then the coastal drive from here to Meelup is short but one of the most picturesque in the country!

 I’m not sure if the little beach in between the two has a name, but the orange rocks and turquoise water create a stunning scene!